vectordotdev/vector/rfcs/2020-04-15-wasm-foreign-modules.md

 * v0.1: (Done) This draft forms the groundwork for this RFC, and demos a POC of how a theoretical user could use this for a protobuf decoding transform, and permitting the first `wasm` transform test to pass.
-* v0.2: The POC of the initial transform has it's v1
+* v0.2: (Done) The POC of the initial transform has it's v1
-* v0.3: We have benchmarks of the initial transform POC.
+* v0.3: (Done) We have benchmarks of the initial transform POC.
-* v0.4: Compile artifact caching is implemented, so Vector doesn't unnecessarily recompile wasm modules.
+* v0.4: (Done) Compile artifact caching is implemented, so Vector doesn't unnecessarily recompile wasm modules.
 * v0.5: Guest API expanded to support majority of Event API.
 * v0.6: We talk to a couple known users who would be interested in this feature and let them test it out.
 * v0.7: This RFC is amended to include Sinks and Sources information.